-It’s also the only Cricut that comes with access to Cricut’s Sewing Pattern Library, with over 500 digital sewing patterns, complete with markings for seam allowances.
+It’s also the only Cricut machine that comes with access to Cricut’s Sewing Pattern Library, with over 500 digital sewing patterns, complete with markings for seam allowances.

-Cricut sells has washable fabric pens so you can cut and mark your fabric in one sweep, without anything getting out of alignment.
+Cricut sells washable fabric pens so you can cut and mark your fabric in one sweep, without anything getting out of alignment.

 5 Key Features of the Cricut Maker

 - Adaptive tool system gives 10x cutting power

 - Knife blade for precision cutting of dense materials up to 2.4 mm thick